 Fig. 16 illustrates in a simplified manner the framework developed here as a tool for selecting the erosion control strategy (ECS) for minimizing the loss of income due to leading edge erosion, The site specific rain and wind statistics, the operational data and ECS determine the erosive loads on the leading edge.
 Together with the rain erosion test Wöhler curves these loads are used as input to the cumulative damage rule (Palmgren & Miner) to compute the expected service life.
-The aerodynamic degradation, the intervals for inspection and repair and the loss of production due to occasional tip speed reduction are then used to minimize the loss of income.
+The aerodynamic used to minimize the loss of income.
 In field operation, precipitation sensors give input to the control system of the turbines to apply the ECS and adapt to present weather conditions.